OpenEvalProject/evals/manuscripts/elife-03697/v2/manuscript.md

 ## Abstract

-10.7554/eLife.03697.001 Motor skill learning is characterized by improved performance and reduced motor variability.
+Motor skill learning is characterized by improved performance and reduced motor variability.
 The neural mechanisms that couple skill level and variability, however, are not known.
 The zebra finch, a songbird, presents a unique opportunity to address this question because production of learned song and induction of vocal variability are instantiated in distinct circuits that converge on a motor cortex analogue controlling vocal output.
 To probe the interplay between learning and variability, we made intracellular recordings from neurons in this area, characterizing how their inputs from the functionally distinct pathways change throughout song development.
 We found that inputs that drive stereotyped song-patterns are strengthened and pruned, while inputs that induce variability remain unchanged.
 A simple network model showed that strengthening and pruning of action-specific connections reduces the sensitivity of motor control circuits to variable input and neural ‘noise’.
 This identifies a simple and general mechanism for learning-related regulation of motor variability.
-DOI: http://dx.doi.org/10.7554/eLife.03697.001

 ## Introduction

 Our capacity to learn and reliably execute motor skills underlies much of what we do.
-Motor skill learning is characterized by high initial motor variability that is gradually reduced as performance improves and skills are consolidated (
+Motor skill learning is characterized by high initial motor variability that is gradually reduced as performance improves and skills are consolidated (Figure 1A) (Lee et al., 1999; Park et al., 2013).
+Variability in motor output can be beneficial early in learning as it allows the motor system to explore a range of actions and selectively reinforce ones that improve performance (Sutton and Barto, 1998; Tumer and Brainard, 2007; Wu et al., 2014).
+But as viable solutions are found (a good tennis serve, for example), variability in motor output can become detrimental for expert performance and is often reduced.
+This capacity of the nervous system to regulate variability and plasticity in motor output as a function of learning or skill level enables new skills to be acquired and those already mastered to be stably expressed and maintained.
+However, the neural circuit mechanisms that regulate motor variability as a function of learning have not been identified.

 ![Figure 1.](https://cdn.elifesciences.org/articles/03697/elife-03697-fig1-v2.jpg)

 **Figure 1.:** (A) A strong coupling between performance improvements and variability reduction is a hallmark of most forms of motor skill learning.
 (B) Spectral derivatives of songs from a single zebra finch at different stages of song learning (dph-days post hatch) show a reduction in vocal variability as a function of learning.
 (C) The neural circuits associated with the acquisition and execution of song.
 HVC (red) and RA (purple) constitute the cortical part of the vocal motor pathway (VMP) and control the learned song; the anterior forebrain pathway (AFP, green), is essential for inducing vocal variability and guiding the song learning process.
 (D) Presumed functional organization of the motor pathway in which HVC represents time in the song (t) in the form of a synaptic chain network and RA neurons control specific muscles.
-Learning in the motor pathway is thought to be driven by plasticity in RA that is guided by input from LMAN, the output of the AFP.DOI: http://dx.doi.org/10.7554/eLife.03697.003
+Learning in the motor pathway is thought to be driven by plasticity in RA that is guided by input from LMAN, the output of the AFP.

 Addressing this question means linking learning-related changes in the motor circuits underlying skilled performance to a reduction in the variability of their action-related dynamics.
 While it is known that motor practice induces structural and functional changes in motor control circuits (Rioult-Pedotti et al., 1998; Xu et al., 2009; Wang et al., 2011; Fu et al., 2012), it is not clear how such modifications influence overall network function or how they lead to reduced neural and behavioral variability (Peters et al., 2014).
 Moreover, studies of plasticity in motor circuits have tended to focus on connectivity within anatomically confined motor regions (Sanes and Donoghue, 2000; Adkins et al., 2006), leaving open the question of how motor learning modifies connections between functionally distinct motor areas.
 Consequently, the logic by which motor skills are acquired and consolidated in neural circuitry and how this may contribute to reduced variability in motor output has remained elusive.